Lukashenko wins Belarus presidential vote, according to official exit poll | DW | 09.08.2020

 Police set up checkpoints outside the capital to quash potential protests at the election outcome and the detention of at least eight opposition campaign workers.
 After casting his ballot on Sunday, Lukashenko promised that "situation would not go out of hand."

-The opposition have called for protests at 10 p. m. local time (1900 GMT).
+The opposition have called for protests at 10 p. m. local time (1900 GMT) according to Russian media.

 Making 'peace' with the defeat